 How to copy and paste:

-b.
-Right click with your mouse or touchpad.
+- Right-click with your mouse or touchpad.

-c.
-Choose Select All from the shortcut menu.
+- Choose Select All from the shortcut menu.

-d.
-Right click again, then choose Copy from the shortcut menu.
+- Right-click again, then choose Copy from the shortcut menu.

-e.
-Go the window where you are typing your new topic.
+- Go the window where you are typing your new topic.
 Select an area after the text.

-f.
-Right click and select Paste from the shortcut menu.
+- Right-click and select Paste from the shortcut menu.

-Step 5.
-Review and submit your post
+Step 6.
+Review and submit your topic

 If you're satisfied with your new topic, click the Post New Topic button.
 Or, to preview what your topic will look like before posting it, click the Preview Post button.
 You will still have an opportunity to edit your topic after posting it.
-Now sit back and relax.
-You'll receive an email topic reply notification whenever your topic receives a reply.

 1. Please remember, everyone here volunteers their time.
 Be patient, kind, and don't forget to say thanks.
 We understand it's stressful to have an infected computer and wish we could help everyone immediately.
 However, depending on the complexity of your infection, when it was posted, and other factors, it may take a couple of days for your topic to receive an initial reply.